chris-short/rust-spitter/README.md

 Originally built to create a contiguous block of code from a project that could be used in graphical and art applications. **PRs are welcome**.

+**CAUTION**: This is for display purposes only.
+This tool will not produce functioning code due to the fact it removes spaces, line breaks, etc. entirely.

 ## Basic Usage

 ```bash